Catddly/Seagull-Engine/README.md

 - ECS
 - ImGui for Editor
 - Little Particle System
-- PBR Rendering
+- PBR Rendering  (√)
 - Easy to use Editor
-- 2D Renderer branch for 2D games
+- 2D Renderer branch for 2D branch

 Also see ISSUE.md to gain more details.

 ## Dependencies

 For now, no dependencies.

-## 简介

-目前引擎仍然属于最基础的beta阶段，正在努力开发中。
-有兴趣的小伙伴可以用以下邮箱联系我: 2565492401@qq.com 或者 illmewds@gmail.com。

-图形编程语言: dx12 和 vulkan。(现在只有vulkan)
-pc平台: Windows。